 The Y Can Help

-The YMCA of Western North Carolina offers two evidence-based programs for diabetes prevention and management.
+The YMCA of Western North Carolina offers three evidence-based programs for diabetes prevention and management.

 - The YMCA’s Diabetes Prevention Program helps those at risk of developing type 2 diabetes adopt and maintain healthy lifestyles by encouraging participants to eat healthier, increase physical activity and lose a modest amount of weight in a small-group environment.
 By making and maintaining these modest lifestyle changes, a participant can reduce the chances of developing diabetes.

 - Taking Control of Type 2 empowers participants to take a balanced approach to type 2 diabetes self-care.
 Support and education are provided by a variety of health professionals and is complemented by a YMCA curriculum that covers motivation, goal setting, balanced eating, and achieving a healthy weight.

 - The Minority Diabetes Prevention Program (MDPP) is a year-long, group-based program that helps people make realistic and achievable lifestyle changes.
 The program is available to qualifying participants and includes a YMCA household membership.
 The Y and ABIPA will offer the program at multiple locations and times in Buncombe, Henderson, and McDowell counties.

 For more information, please email the Population Health team, call 828 251 5910, or complete the waiver below.

 The CDC has been involved in extensive research on prediabetes and diabetes in the United States.
 Their findings suggest that this disease continues to be a growing issue for people of all ages and backgrounds:

 - Diabetes affects 29.1 million people in the United States, 8.1 million of which are undiagnosed.